NEW ORGANISER FOR 2023

 Race Communications: Glasgow and Clyde Raynet provide the communications network.

 Water: In prolonged dry weather do not rely on being able to collect water on the course.
+We hope to have some clean water in large bottles at 3 Arch Bridge but you should not rely on this and will need to use your own bottle or cup.

 Leave no Trace: No excuse.
 If you drop something pick it up.